-Many companies use financial metrics, such as contribution margin and the contribution margin ratio, to help make decisions on whether to keep or discontinue selling various products and services.
+Many companies use financial metrics, such as the contribution margin and the contribution margin ratio, to help make decisions on whether to keep or discontinue selling various products and services.
 For example, if a company sells a certain product that has a positive contribution margin, the product is making enough money to cover its share of fixed costs, such as building rent, for the company.

 However, the analysis might also show that the product is not earning enough to also cover its share of variable costs, such as direct labor and utilities, and generate a profit as well.
-The contribution margin ratio takes the analysis a step further to show the percent of each unit sale that contributes to covering the company's variable costs and profit.
+The contribution margin ratio takes the analysis a step further to show the percentage of each unit sale that contributes to covering the company's variable costs and profit.

 Defining the Contribution Margin

-Companies often look at the minimum price a product could sell for to cover basic, fixed expenses of the business.
+Companies often look at the minimum price at which a product could sell to cover basic, fixed expenses of the business.
 Fixed expenses, those that do not vary with an increase or decrease in production, include building rent, property taxes, business insurance, and other costs the company pays, regardless of whether it produces any units of product for sale.
 This minimum-sale-price analysis is called a break-even analysis.

-One of the important pieces of this break-even analysis is contribution margin, also called dollar contribution per unit.
+One of the important pieces of this break-even analysis is the contribution margin, also called dollar contribution per unit.
 Analysts calculate the contribution margin by first finding the variable cost per unit sold and subtracting it from the selling price per unit.

 Variable costs fluctuate with the level of units produced and include expenses such as raw materials, packaging, and the labor used to produce each unit.
 The result of this calculation shows the part of sales revenue that is not consumed by variable costs and is available to satisfy fixed costs, also known as the contribution margin.

+Typically, low contribution margins turn up in labor-intensive service businesses, while high contribution margins are prevalent in more capital-intensive industrial businesses that require costly machinery and large production facilities.
 Contribution margin analysis also helps companies measure their operating leverage.
 Companies that sell products or services that generate higher profit with lower fixed and variable costs have very good operating leverage.

 The Formula and Result

-The contribution margin ratio is a formula that calculates the percentage of contribution margin (fixed expenses, or sales – variable expenses) relative to net sales, put into percentage terms.
+The contribution margin ratio is a formula that calculates the percentage of contribution margin (fixed expenses, or sales minus variable expenses) relative to net sales, put into percentage terms.
 The answer to this equation shows the total percentage of sales income remaining to cover fixed expenses and profit after covering all variable costs of producing a product.

 Calculating the Ratio